Usage¶

 containing the transposon donor loci.

-The parameters for the CTG test can be changed using the --window
+The parameters for the CTG test can be changed using the --window,

-arguments.
-The --window
+--pattern and --chromosomes arguments.
+The --window parameter

 specifies the size of the window around genes within which insertions should

-argument can be used to account for integration
+be included.
+The --pattern argument can be used to account for integration

 biases of the transposon, if the transposon is known to integrate at specific